Rolando Fonseca: International career

 Fonseca has also been a fixture on the Costa Rica national team since 1992.
 He played in more than 100 internationals, and is currently the nation's all-time scorer, with 47 goals.

 Fonseca earned his first cap at the age of 17 on 27 May 1992, in a friendly match against Ecuador.
-By November of that year, he appeared in a 1994 World Cup qualifier against St. Vincent and the Grenadines, the first of his five World Cup qualifying campaigns for Costa Rica.FIFA.
-"FIFA Player Statistics: Rolando FONSECA".
-Retrieved on 26 May 2013.
-The following year saw Fonseca's first international goal, which came on 9 March in an UNCAF Nations Cup match against Panama.Reyes, Macario.
-"UNCAF Tournament 1993".
-RSSSF, 2 June 2003.
-Retrieved on 26 May 2013.
+By November of that year, he appeared in a 1994 World Cup qualifier against St. Vincent and the Grenadines, the first of his five World Cup qualifying campaigns for Costa Rica.
+The following year saw Fonseca's first international goal, which came on 9 March in an UNCAF Nations Cup match against Panama.

 By late 1996, Fonseca had become a regular in the national team, playing four World Cup qualifiers in the fall.
 He scored a hat trick against Honduras in the 1997 UNCAF Nations Cup, the first of three in his international career.
 He earned a call to the squad for the Copa América in Bolivia, but he appeared only in the first-round match against Mexico as the team lost all three group games.

 At the turn of the millennium, Fonseca was entering the highest-scoring stretch of his international career; he scored eight times for Costa Rica in 1999, six times in 2000, and twelve times in 2001.
 During the same period, Costa Rica rose fast in CONCACAF, finishing in first place in World Cup qualifying.
 At the 2001 Copa América, Fonseca appeared in all four matches and scored against Bolivia, as the Costa Ricans won their first-round group with a team that also included Paulo César Wanchope, Walter Centeno, and Hernán Medford.
 Fonseca played in two games for the team at the 2002 World Cup, appearing in the first-round matches against China and Brazil.